 Challenge #2: Structural Issues

-As your channel partner relationships mature, you end up communicating with them less often.
+As your partner relationships mature, you end up communicating with them less often.
 Yet just because your partners have stopped asking questions and requesting certain items doesn’t mean they don’t need information.

 Provide them with dedicated logins to a modern learning platform where they can access on-demand courseware.
-Encourage them to revisit useful training videos, download all your latest resources, and use chat functionality to reach you if they don’t have (or can’t find) what they need.
+Encourage them to revisit useful training videos, download all your latest resources and use chat functionality to reach you if they don’t have (or can’t find) what they need.

 Challenge #3: Competitor Influences

-For instance, a new partner in your network may have a long-term relationship with another company and be attached to that entity’s way of doing things, or a reseller’s employees may be assigned to too many partners and confuse another company’s policies and processes with yours.
+For instance, a new partner in your network may have a long-term relationship with another company and be attached to that entity’s way of doing things or a reseller’s employees may be assigned to too many partners and confuse another company’s policies and processes with yours.

 The Solution – Multi-Tiered Training & Monitoring: Requiring your resellers to complete multi-level training programs over time will keep them informed on your product and the most effective ways to sell it.
-If you utilize a cloud-based LMS complete with user tracking features, you’ll be able to monitor partners’ completion rates and engagement with your content to keep them accountable to expectations.
+If you use a cloud-based LMS complete with user tracking features, you’ll be able to monitor partners’ completion rates and engagement with your content to keep them accountable to expectations.

-In the long run, your channel partner training program can help you not only track the ROI of training and empower partners with up-to-date product information, but it can be used to transmit company culture and values to your partners.
+In the long run, your partner training program can help you not only track the ROI of training and empower partners with up-to-date product information, but it can be used to transmit company culture and values to your partners.

 When a partner training program is built and delivered consistently, your channel partners can proudly represent your brand in the marketplace, resulting in more effective partnerships that contribute significantly to the growth of your business.